The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Finding our Place in the Rational Group

 We consider the minimisation algorithm as discussed in Section \ref{s_reduction}.

 The first operation is to remove states of incomplete response.
 Recall that a state $q$ has incomplete response to an input letter $x$ if the word $z=\lambda(x,q)$ is smaller than the guaranteed eventual output of $q$ on reading long enough inputs with initial letter $x$.
-In the process as given in \cite{GNSenglish} one starts by adding a new initial state $q_{-1}$, so as to remove the possibility of an infinite loop of adjustments.
-In our context of removing states of incomplete response for transducers representing homeomorphisms of $\CCnr$, we do not need to add this new state $q_{-1}$, since the initial state $q_0$ cannot be in any cycle in the graph underlying the automaton (since the prefixes of outputs eventually created from the state $q_0$ always begin with a single letter in $\rd$).
-Thus, the process of removing states of incomplete response in our context is simply to inductively adjust all outputs from accessible states by ``back-propagating'' guaranteed responses as far as possible.
-The resulting transducer is $\omega$-equivalent to the original, and it has the further property that for all accessible states, there is no guaranteed response on an empty input.
-In any case, the transitions in the new automaton mirror the transitions in the old automaton, so the synchronization level is preserved.
+As our initial states cannot be in any cycle within the transducer (since the $\rd$ letters are only processed from one state which is never revisited) the process of removing states of incomplete response is simply to inductively adjust all outputs from accessible states by ``back-propagating'' guaranteed responses as far as possible.
+Thus, transitions in the new transducer mirror transitions in the old transducer, and the synchronization level is preserved.

 The next operation is to remove inaccessible states.
 It is immediate that this does not increase the synchronization level (it could decrease the synchronization level, if we remove an inaccessible state $q$ from which the transitions into $\Core(A)$ require long inputs).
-Also, we observe that the number of states has not increased, and that $q_0$ is still the initial state of the resulting automaton, which we will denote by $A_1$.
+Also, we observe that the number of states has not increased, and that $q_0$ is still the initial state of the resulting transducer, which we will denote by $A_1$.

-We can observe that the automaton $A_1$ must now have only finitely many states: the states in the core, (which is a finite set), and all the states one can visit on the way to the core from the initial state (again, a finite set, since after we have read an input of length $m$, we are in the core).
+We can observe that the transducer $A_1$ must now have only finitely many states: the states in the core, (which is a finite set), and all the states one can visit on the way to the core from the initial state (again, a finite set, since after we have read an input of length $m$, we are in the core).